comit/sonoff-bridge/Expanding-Sonoffs.md

 One capability of Tasmota is that you can connect additional things to available pins on the ESP8266 that controls these devices

-If a pin is defined as GPIO_USER in the module template, you can assign it one of the following functions:
+If a pin is defined as GPIO_USER in the module template, you can assign it one of the following functions (as of 3/9/17 version 4.0.3):
 ```
 * GPIO_NONE,           // Not used
 * GPIO_DHT11,          // DHT11